We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 When you bite into it, you can see how the cheese is incorporated.
 I probably should have taken a picture of that, too.

 But anyway, these things are delicious and quite filling.
-They also come in at the bargain price of $4.75.
+They also come in at the bargain price of around $5.
 That makes these not just a delicious choice but a cost effective one.

 Brew-Wing at the Odyssey